Skip to article frontmatterSkip to article content

 Lazy evaluation

 Earth Engine uses lazy evaluation.
-This means it does not immediately run every operation when a line of code is written.
+This means it does not run every operation immediately.

 Instead, the script builds a processing plan.
-Earth Engine executes that plan when a result is requested, such as when you display a layer, print a value, create a chart, or start an export.
+Earth Engine executes that plan when an output is requested, such as a map layer, printed value, chart, or export.

 Time series charts need a date for each image.
-Earth Engine usually stores that date in the system:time_start property.
+Earth Engine usually stores this date in the system:time_start property.

-For derived composites, such as monthly NDVI or annual NBR images, we often assign this property manually:
+For derived composites, such as monthly NDVI or annual NBR images, we often assign it manually:

 .set("system:time_start", ee.Date.fromYMD(year, month, 15).millis())

-This places the composite at a specific date in the chart.
+This places each composite correctly on a chart.

 Visualizing versus exporting